 Will e-learning be used to meet the minimum hour requirements for accreditation?
-If not, skip the rest of standard 12.
+Ij not, skip the rest of standard 12.
 YES] NO 12.1 ACCESS Students must have access to the appropriate technology needed to access e-learning materials 12.1 A. Is there documentation that students have access to appropriate technology for e-learning purposes?
-(GO/NO GO REQUIREMENT) U YES □ NO N/A POSSIBLE DOCUMENTS: A. Provide a copy of the policy regarding the availabilit technology for students to access e-learning instructional materials ty of app ropriate 12.2 CURRICULUM AND STUDENT PROGRESS All content/tasks taught by e-learning must be identified and a record of each student maintained through the use of a Learning Management System (LMS). 's progres ss must b 12.2 e A. Are the content/tasks that are to be delivered via e-learning clearly highlighted in the Course of Study?
+(GO/NO GO REQUIREMENT) U YES □ NO □ N/A POSSIBLE DOCUMENTS: A. Provide a copy of the policy regarding the availability of appropriate technology for students to access e-learning instructional materials 12.2 CURRICULUM AND STUDENT PROGRESS 12.2 All content/tasks taught by e-learning must be identified and a record of each student's progress must be maintained through the use of a Learning Management System (LMS).
+12.2 A. Are the content/tasks that are to be delivered via e-learning clearly highlighted in the Course of Study?
 (GO/NO GO REQUIREMENT) U YES □ NO □ N/A B. Is there documentation that e-learning is incorporated into the content/tasks in the program plan?
 (GO/NO GO REQUIREMENT) U YES □ NO □ N/A C. Do the instructional hours to be credited toward meeting up to 25 percent of the program specialty hour requirements correlate with the vendor's average completion time for each instructional module?
-(GO/NO GO REQUIREMENT) U YES □ NO N/A D. Is there documentation of the implementation and use of e-learning instructional materials as evidenced in a Learning Management System (LMS)?
-(GO/NO GO REQUIREMENT) U YES □ NO □ N/A

-A. Highlight e-learning activities in the course of study materials.
+(GO/NO GO REQUIREMENT) U YES □ NO □ N/A D. Is there documentation of the implementation and use of e-learning instructional materials as evidenced in a Learning Management System (LMS)?
+(GO/NO GO REQUIREMENT) U YES □ NO □ N/A POSSIBLE DOCUMENTS: A. Highlight e-learning activities in the course of study materials.